 9. Goat Cheese

 Did you know some people have an easier time digesting goat milk than cow’s?
 That’s because it’s lower in lactose.
-This salty, beyond-tangy number does so much more than top salad (though nothing pairs with dried cranberries, pecans, spinach and a maple vinaigrette better than this guy).
+This salty, beyond-tangy number can do so much more than top a salad (though nothing pairs with dried cranberries, pecans, spinach and a maple vinaigrette better than this guy).
 Creamy pastas are a no-brainer, as are burgers and jam-slathered bread.
 You can also bake or fry medallions or balls of goat cheese, if you’re craving some comfort food.
 It’s calorically on-par with feta plus an extra gram of protein per ounce (5 grams total).
 It can hold its own with the rest of our picks, thanks to a modest 6 grams of total fat and a low sodium percentage.
 The only con: Goat cheese doesn’t have as much calcium as other cheeses, only providing you with about 4 to 8 percent of what you should consume in a day.